sarkologist/portfolio/README.md

 ## Haskell
-### WIP: composable "lazy" parse-transforms
+### WIP: composable partial parse-transforms
 composable like parser combinators, but
-- "lazy" in the sense of not parsing more structure than necessary
+- "partial" in the sense of not parsing more structure than necessary, contra a full parse
   - e.g. markdown: don't parse the italic inside the header if you are only interested in the raw text inside, but otherwise does if you need to transform it
 - bidirectional: not only parse but render
-- fusion: does all parse-transform-render in one pass!
+- fusion: does all parse-transform-render in one pass! like with a hylomorphism!
 - optics-based: everything is a traversal, so it is compatible with most `lens` combinators

 see examples here: https://github.com/sarkologist/text-transforms/blob/master/tests/MarkdownLazyTest.hs